SMCFY/fiddl/README.md

 This app revolves around the real-time manipulation of recordings with touch gestures.
 The user is able to sample sounds via the built-in microphone and play them back in an expressive manner.
 The interface is divided into three different parameter spaces, each supporting various interactions and providing different audioparameters.

 ### Motivation
 fiddl has been developed as part of a semester project in Sound and Music Computing at Aalborg University, Copenhagen.
-The design is based on a collaboration with [Small Composers](https://www.figura.dk/en/small-composers/), a local music workshop developed by [FIGURA Ensemble](http://www.figura.dk/en/#), which is aimed at children with limited musical knowledge.
+The design is based on a collaboration with [FIGURA](http://www.figura.dk/en/) as part of a local music workshop which is aimed at children with limited musical knowledge.

 ### Getting Started
 Try out fiddl on the [App Store](https://itunes.apple.com/dk/app/fiddl/id1320021639?mt=8&ign-itsct=1320021639-1320021639&ign-itscg=0176&ign-mpt=uo%3D4) if you would like to run the latest stable version on iPhone or iPad.